Substantial risk (LCW)

 A claimant can be treated as having limited capability for work (LCW) after failing to score sufficient points under the WCA if, by reason of their health condition or disability, there would be a substantial risk to the health of the claimant or others were they found not to have LCW.
 Substantial risk that can be avoided through reasonable adjustments to the claimant’s workplace or by taking prescribed medication or treatment will not count.

-Regulations provide that a claimant can be treated as having LCW where there is a substantial risk to the health of any person if the claimant were found not to have LCW.
+The rules that provide for a claimant to be treated as having LCW where there is a substantial risk to the health of any person if the claimant were found not to have LCW are in the Employment and Support Allowance Regulations 2008, the Employment and Support Allowance Regulations 2013 and the Universal Credit Regulations 2013 (and the equivalent regulations in Northern Ireland).

 - A claimant who does not have limited capability for work as determined in accordance with the limited capability for work assessment is to be treated as having limited capability for work if paragraph (2) applies to the claimant.